Brute-force attack: Theoretical limits

 The 1998 Electronic Frontier Foundation's US$250,000 DES cracking machine contained over 1,800 custom chips and could brute-force a DES key in a matter of days.
 The photograph shows a DES Cracker circuit board fitted with 64 Deep Crack chips using both sides.

 The resources required for a brute-force attack grow exponentially with increasing key size, not linearly.
 Although U.S. export regulations historically restricted key lengths to 56-bit symmetric keys (e.g. Data Encryption Standard), these restrictions are no longer in place, so modern symmetric algorithms typically use computationally stronger 128- to 256-bit keys.

 There is a physical argument that a 128-bit symmetric key is computationally secure against brute-force attack.
 The Landauer limit implied by the laws of physics sets a lower limit on the energy required to perform a computation of kT ln 2 per bit erased in a computation, where T is the temperature of the computing device in kelvins, k is the Boltzmann constant, and the natural logarithm of 2 is about 0.693 (0.6931471805599453).
 No irreversible computing device can use less energy than this, even in principle.
-Thus, in order to simply flip through the possible values for a 128-bit symmetric key (ignoring doing the actual computing to check it) would, theoretically, require 2^{128} − 1 bit flips on a conventional processor.
+Thus, to simply flip through the possible values for a 128-bit symmetric key (ignoring doing the actual computing to check it) would, theoretically, require 2^{128} − 1 bit flips on a conventional processor.
 If it is assumed that the calculation occurs near room temperature (≈300 K), the Von Neumann-Landauer Limit can be applied to estimate the energy required as ≈10^{18} joules, which is equivalent to consuming 30 gigawatts of power for one year.
 This is equal to 30×10^{9} W×365×24×3600 s = 9.46×10^{17} J or 262.7 TWh (about 0.1% of the yearly world energy production).
 The full actual computation – checking each key to see if a solution has been found – would consume many times this amount.
 Furthermore, this is simply the energy requirement for cycling through the key space; the actual time it takes to flip each bit is not considered, which is certainly greater than 0 (see Bremermann's limit).

 However, this argument assumes that the register values are changed using conventional set and clear operations, which inevitably generate entropy.
 It has been shown that computational hardware can be designed not to encounter this theoretical obstruction (see reversible computing), though no such computers are known to have been constructed.

 Modern GPUs are well-suited to the repetitive tasks associated with hardware-based password cracking.